 Our professional accreditation with the Institution of Mechanical Engineers means you'll graduate with a recognised qualification on the route to Chartered Engineer status.

-You'll graduate from this MSc (Eng) ready for a career in medical device design and manufacture, academic research, and engineering management or consultancy.
+You'll graduate from this MSc (Eng) ready for a career in manufacturing industries, industrial research and development laboratories, Government laboratories and engineering consultancies.